All are Wecome!

 LGBTQ?
 All the Letters of God's Alphabet are Welcomed Here.

 Sunday Mass:10:30 am in the Sacred Space at First Christian Church in Olympia.
 Entry door is on your left as you go up the ramp at the Church, and before you reach the social hall.

-ECC has a new bishop!
-The Most Rev. Denise Donato was ordained an Auxilary Bishop on February 9th.
+The Most Rev. Denise Donato was ordained an Auxilary ECC Bishop on February 9th.

 Ecumenical Catholic Communion

 Bishop Francis, our Presiding Bishop, has published a video with a short summary of the heritage and history of our Ecumenical Catholic Communion.
 You can watch that video HERE.

 Please visit the ECC Website for a directory of ECC communities, and for messages from our Presiding Bishop.
 Go HERE for that website.

 To receive our community Newsletter, send an email HERE.